How to Grow Citrus in Arizona: A Complete Guide

 - Select a location away from all power lines.

-- There should be plenty of clearance on all sides away from fences, buildings, and property lines.
+- There should be ample clearance from fences, buildings, and property lines on all sides.

 - Avoid western exposures; late afternoon summer sun in Arizona is intense and can burn fruit and trees.